ArtRabbit/freshers/src/pages/dundee.md

 Dundee, located in the eastern central lowlands of Scotland, was historically known for three things: Jute, Jam and Journalism.
 While the jute trade may have died down, jam and journalism are still going strong, and the city has added many cultural gems over the years, plus it's the UK's first (and only) UNESCO City of Design.

 Of particular significance to the arts in the Scottish lowlands is Dundee Contemporary Arts (DCA).
 Located in the heart of the city, DCA is an internationally renowned centre for contemporary art that enables audiences, artists and participants to see, experience and create.
 They house two beautiful large-scale gallery spaces, two thriving cinema screens, a busy print studio, an award-winning learning programme, and a packed programme of events, workshops, classes and activities.
-2019 marks our 20th birthday and we’re spending the whole year celebrating with special events, film screenings and more.
+2019 marks DCA's 20th birthday and they are spending the whole year celebrating with special events, film screenings and more.

 Below are the cultural gems to be found throughout Dundee, as chosen by Helen Macdonald, Communications Coordinator at DCA.